challasumanth64/Online-Voting-System/RENDER_DEPLOYMENT.md

 1. Update the backend `ORIGIN` environment variable to match your actual frontend URL
 2. Update the frontend `VITE_SERVER_URL` environment variable to match your actual backend URL
-3. Update the backend `TEACHER_SECRET` to a secure value
+3. If you want to change the teacher secret key for security, update the backend `TEACHER_SECRET` to a more secure value

 ### 4. Redeploy Services